-We are extending the existing protected bike lanes on Wellington Street in Collingwood to provide a safer and better connected journey for cyclists, as part of Towards Zero: Victoria's plan to ensure no one is seriously injured on our roads.
+We have extended the protected bike lanes on Wellington Street in Collingwood to provide a safer and better connected journey for cyclists, as part of Towards Zero: Victoria's plan to ensure no one is seriously injured on our roads.

-We are extending the protected bike lane on Wellington Street from Gipps Street to Johnston Street.
-This will lengthen the existing protected bike lanes which already go from Victoria Parade to Gipps Street.
+We extended the protected bike lane on Wellington Street from Gipps Street to Johnston Street.
+This lengthened the existing protected bike lanes from Victoria Parade to Gipps Street.

 The bicycle lanes, often referred to as Copenhagen lanes, will improve safety and comfort for cyclists by completely separating them from road traffic.

-On the east side of Wellington Street, the Copenhagen bicycle lane will be separated by a row of parking bays, raised concrete islands and garden beds.
+On the east side of Wellington Street, the Copenhagen bicycle lane is separated by a row of parking bays, raised concrete islands and garden beds.

-On the west side, the lane will be protected by concrete kerb separators.
-The signalised pedestrian crossing near Napoleon Street will be upgraded and there will also be a number of traffic calming measures introduced along the street.
+On the west side, the lane is be protected by concrete kerb separators.
+The signalised pedestrian crossing near Napoleon Street has been upgraded and traffic calming measures have also been introduced along the street.